pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 **How It Works**:
 1. Primary and Secondary Principal each gift $18K/year per child (4 children = $72K each)
 2. **Total annual gifts: $144K tax-free**
-3. Gifts go to Legacy Trust
+3. Gifts go to Dynasty Trust
 4. Trust issues Crummey notices to children (they have 30 days to withdraw)
 5. Children don't withdraw (trained not to)
 6. Trust uses gifts to pay ILIT premiums